Severson-Group/research-repo-template/README.md

 To use the repo's Python code (scripts and juypter notebooks), all users should install [Anaconda](https://www.anaconda.com/download) or [Miniconda](https://www.anaconda.com/docs/getting-started/concepts/anaconda-or-miniconda).

 Maintain a conda environment for the repo that can has the necessary packages for to use all the of the Python code in the project.
 Do this by maintaining an [`environment.yml`](environment.yml) file.
+See our [Knowledgebase article on conda environments](https://github.com/Severson-Group/KnowledgeBase/blob/main/code/python/README.md#environments).

 ### 6.1 Initial Setup